svgeesus/ondesModulaire/offsets/offsets.md

 Avoid flying leads, use a PCB for panel-mounted jacks, pots, trimmers and switches with 0.1" connectors to the rear (electronics) PCB which sits behind it.
 Panel mount the multiturn wirewound put and provide a circular arc cutout on the front PCB to clear this large pot.
 The resistive dividers for the ultrafine tune could also conveniently sit here.

+Max height 110mm, say 108 for safety.
+Pot is 22mm diameter so max height to cut-out is around 108 - 25 = 83mm.

 ### Rear (electronics) PCB

 Contains the Eurorack power connector, reverse voltage protection, power filtering.
 Has the op-amps, resistors and caps.
 Keep input resistors close to the summing inputs.
 General layout has input signals on the left, fed from input jacks (6 op amps = 3 halves of 3 quad packages) then the vref buffering/inversion (2 op amps), cv mixing and re-inversion (2 op-amps) and filter cv mixing (2 op-amps).